What’s The Link Between Sleep And Personality?

 3 min read

 This is because the part of the brain responsible for emotions – the amygdala – is impaired when our sleep is ruined.
 It becomes disconnected from the area of the brain that is partially responsible for decision making – the medial prefrontal cortex.
 The disconnection of the two makes it very difficult to regulate our feelings.
-So, even the most chilled person could become an ogre or a sobbing mess after a bad night’s sleep.
+So, even the most chilled person could become more moody after a bad night’s sleep.

 A 2017 study recently published in Brain Sciences investigated the relationship between insomnia and personality type.
 They tested 2,089 participants with a questionnaire that deciphered their personality traits and the severity of their insomnia.
 The participants were then sorted into personalities: extroversion, agreeableness, conscientiousness, openness and neuroticism.